A phase transition and critical phenomenon for the two-dimensional random field Ising model: Preliminaries

-In the above (i.e., (i)-(iii)) $P$ could stand for the (extended) Ising measure or the FK-Ising measure with or without the external field and with or without the boundary condition.
+\end{enumerate} In (i), (ii), and (iii), $P$ may stand for the (extended) Ising measure with or without the external field and with or without the boundary condition and may also stand for the FK-Ising measure without the external field.
+However, the FK-Ising measure with the external field only satisfies (i) and (ii).
 We will write FKG, CBC, and DMP in the following for convenience.